bellomia/slack-archive/README.md

 - Head over to https://api.slack.com/apps and sign in to your account.
 - Press the `Create New App` button and select the `From an app manifest` option.
 - Choose the workspace you'd like to backup with slack-archive.
-- When prompted for an App Manifest, just paste in the following yaml configuration:
+- When prompted for an App Manifest, just paste in the following[^2] yaml configuration:
   ```yaml
   display_information:
   name: Slack-Archive_<username>